emthomas/CS7641/assignment2/README.txt

 ASSIGNMENT 2
 =======

+Code is located at https://github.com/emthomas/CS7641/tree/master/assignment2

 # Requirements
 * jython
 * java
 * ABAGAIL

 # To Run
-Execute the `run.sh` in the jython folder
+Execute the `run.sh` in the jython folder.
+The contents is located below.

   ```
   #!/bin/bash